 Variables to consider

 E-commerce retailers usually offer up to three delivery types: standard delivery, same-day delivery, and hourly/instant delivery.
 Traditional delivery operates in a similar fashion to mail-order retail, where a retailer ships an order to a customer via various shipping carriers upon order receipt.
-Same-day delivery typically utilizes either in-house logistics or third-party delivery and fulfillment contractors, while hourly or instant delivery options may use either an in-house employee or courier network service (CNS).
+Same-day delivery typically utilizes either in-house logistics or third-party delivery and fulfillment contractors, while hourly or instant delivery options may use either an in-house employee or on-demand courier services.

 In-house logistics and third-party delivery

 In order to fulfill orders quickly and cost effectively, e-commerce retailers offering same-day delivery may use either in-house logistics chains or third-party delivery contractors rather than conventional shipping options for deliveries.
 By handling their own shipping in-house, retailers can better control delivery schedules and processing times.
 Using delivery contractors allows retailers to avoid having to provide benefits, liability insurance, and other employment-related support to their delivery drivers.

 On-demand delivery couriers may be utilized for goods, groceries, or meal deliveries.
 This allows retailers and other businesses to leverage the ad hoc nature of a network of on-demand couriers to respond to delivery requests without needing to hire and maintain employees of their own.
 Most on-demand delivery couriers are classified as independent contractors.

 - Online ordering is a key driver of goods delivery.
 Rather than needing to go to a physical storefront, retrieve purchased goods, and return with them, e-commerce goods delivery provides consumers with the option to have items, including meals and groceries, to be delivered directly to their doorstep.